ht-diva/gwasstudio/README.md

 2. **MongoDB**: Used for storing and querying metadata associated with genomic datasets.
 3. **Dask** (optional): Provides distributed computing capabilities for processing large datasets.
 4. **Python Ecosystem**: Built on Python with libraries like Click/Cloup for CLI interfaces, Pandas for data manipulation, and various genomics-specific tools.

-## Please check the docs for more details on how to Install and use it

 ## Installation